Skip to Content

 The first part of the Larch Valley Trail is a bunch of switchbacks as you climb through the forest.
 Although tiring, the trail is well-maintained and not technical by any means.
 Once you make it to the valley, the track flattens out mostly until Minnestimma Lakes.
 From here, you can continue on and climb up to Sentinel Pass, but that is much more difficult and technical.

 The Larch Valley is one of my absolute favorite hikes in Canada, and definitely one of the best hikes near Canmore.
-Check it out for yourself and you’ll know exactly what I mean!
+Don’t forget to check out our complete guide to the Larch Valley Trail, and you’ll know exactly what I mean!

 22. Consolation Lakes